Skip to main content

 What Sets Us Apart?

 Our course is not just a history or politics degree.
-It's a policy-oriented programme that arms you with the practical skills sought after by employers.
-Your learning and assessment are designed to provide you the tools and experiences you need to excel in the intelligence community.
+It's a policy-oriented programme that arms you with the practical skills sought by employers.
+Your learning and assessment are designed to provide you the tools and experiences you need to excel in the intelligence community, whether you’re on campus or distance learning.

 You will also be trained in Open-Source Intelligence (OSINT) collection methods, for which you will receive a separate certificate.
 This is currently provided by Prevail Partners.